Islandora-Collaboration-Group/ISLE/docs/migrate/merge-checklist.md

 If need be, please refer to the **SSL certificate** section of the [Glossary](../appendices/glossary.md) for relevant terms to help guide installation.

 * Copy your original production SSL certificates for Apache into the `apache/ssl-certs` subdirectory.
-They will and should have different names than the examples provided below dependent on the ISLE environment you are setting up e.g. (_production, staging or development_).
+They will and should have different names than the examples provided below dependent on the ISLE environment you are setting up e.g. (_production, staging, or development_).

     * There can be up to 2 - 3 files involved in this process.